YouTube Data Scraping

 YouTube API Pricing

-The first step to getting YouTube data from the API is to obtain an API key from the Google Developer Platform.
-We’ve created a step-by-step guide on How to Get a YouTube API Key in 5 Minutes and legally scrape thousands of videos, channels, comments & more per month.
+The first step to using our YouTube video scraper for getting YouTube data from the API is to get a key from the Google Developer Platform.
+We’ve created a step-by-step guide on How to Get a YouTube Key in 5 Minutes and legally scrape thousands of videos, channels, comments & more per month.

 Scraping YouTube Search Results

-We’ll start with a simple example of scraping search results from YouTube’s Data API using the Search List Endpoint:
+We’ll start with a simple example of scraping search results from YouTube’s Data API using the YouTube API Search List Endpoint for the search term “beer.”

 curl --request GET 'https://www.googleapis.com/youtube/v3/search?part=snippet&q=beer&key=$API_KEY'